 It is a good idea to keep an emergency kit in your car just in case you do get in an accident or are stuck in the road.
 Include basic medical supplies, some non-perishable snacks, water, jumper cables, and a warm blanket.
 This will be your lifeline if an emergency occurs.

 Be Prepared to Fight

-If you unfortunately find yourself in a car accident, make sure you aren’t injured, pull as far off the road you can if your car still works.
-Get information from other other driver, witnesses, and then get checked thoroughly by a medical professional.
+If you, unfortunately, find yourself in a car accident, make sure you aren’t injured, pull as far off the road you can if your car still works.
+Get information from other driver, witnesses, and then get checked thoroughly by a medical professional.
 If you are injured from the car accident, you need to speak to an attorney.
 An attorney will be able to get you compensated for the damages you have sustained from the accident.